AT89/Townboard/bulletin/README.md

 ##Technologies used
 --Ruby on Rails
---Resources of WDI General Assemly
+--Resources of WDI General Assembly
---nifty_scaffold
+--devise - for login authentication
---imgur
+--imgur - for free image hosting